Last week for Valentine’s Day, I published a post for people in a relationship – 20 Questions to Ask Yourself About Your Relationship.

 It made me rethink the whole thing and here is my current take on it.

 In my girlfriend’s case, she had done a lot of personal growth work.
 She was independent and strong.
-She had reflected on her mistakes and make promises to herself not to repeat them (which she stuck to).
+She had reflected on her mistakes and made promises to herself not to repeat them (which she stuck to).
 She made a decision about what sort of man she wanted to be involved with.

 The point is after all the work she put in, she was a complete person by the time she met her hubby and he massively enhanced her life.